Personal profile

 Hugh is a CPS Panel Advocate (Grade 4) who is regularly instructed in cases of Serious Violence, especially in multi-defendant trials.

-For the defence he has acted as junior counsel in allegations of murder and has appeared on his own, or as leading junior in respect of a wide range of allegations of Serious Violence.
+For the defence he has appeared on his own, or as leading junior in respect of a wide range of allegations of Serious Violence.

 Featured cases